 - Tarrant County College is a comprehensive community college that offers a certificate program in fashion merchandising, as well as an associate's degree program in business administration with a concentration in fashion merchandising.
-At 25.5 miles, Tarrant County College is the closest to downtown Dallas.
+At 25.5 miles away, Tarrant County College is the closest to downtown Dallas.

 - One of the state's largest universities, the University of North Texas offers both undergraduate and graduate programs in merchandising.
-At 39.8 miles, the University of North Texas is the furthest away from downtown Dallas.
+At 35.4 miles away, the University of North Texas is the furthest away from downtown Dallas.

 |Tarrant County College||Texas Christian University||University of North Texas|